-Groundskeeper Accepts Reduced $78 Million In Monsanto Cancer Suit
+Groundskeeper Accepts Reduced $78 Million Award In Monsanto Cancer Suit

 The groundskeeper who won a massive civil suit against Bayer's Monsanto claiming that the weedkiller Roundup caused his cancer has agreed to accept $78 million, after a judge substantially reduced the jury's original $289 million award.